kstamatis/OAI-PMH-Harvester-for-ObjC/README.md

 Example
 -----------

-A full detailed example can be found <a target="blank" href="https://github.com/kstamatis/iOS-OAI-PMH-Harvester">here</a>.
+A fully detailed example can be found <a target="blank" href="https://github.com/kstamatis/iOS-OAI-PMH-Harvester">here</a>.
 It is an open-source iOS example of how to use this library in a real OAI-PMH enabled repository, the one of Serres Public Library.

 Limitations
 -----------